wqding/Neural-Net-Minus/README.md

    <li>activation function at each node</li>
 </ul>

-Why?
+<h2>Why?</h2>
 Because I was interested in the topic and I wanted to gain a deeper understanding of the vanilla neural network.

 ...at least that was why I started.
 Once I realized the huge task I had taken on, I simply couldn't bear the thought(and the hit to my ego) of not finishing after I've invested so much time already.

-To use the library:
+<h2>To use the library:</h2>
 1. Move the Neural_Net_Minus.py file to your project directory
 2. import Neural_Net_Minus.py in the file you want to use it:
     * "import Neural_Net_Minus as NNM"